-Camping Lanterna is the largest camping in all Croatia.
+Camping Lanterna is the largest camping in all of Croatia.
 It covers an area of 83 hectares, and it can accommodate up to 9.000 people at once.
-Besides plots where you pitch your own tent, or park your own camping van, Lanterna also offers a variety of rental accommodations, like mobile homes, and our favorite – glamping tents.
+Besides plots where you pitch your own tent or park your own camping van, Lanterna also offers a variety of rental accommodations, like mobile homes, and our favorite – glamping tents.

 Safari Tents in Bijela Uvala